 The big answer is maybe.
 I recommend discussing these with your medical provider before you start adding chicory root to your diet.
 The claimed medicinal benefits:

 - Reduces stress: Doubtful.
-The only way this product reduces stress is if you replace your coffee with chicory root to reduce caffeine consumption.
+The only way this product reduces stress is by replacing your coffee with chicory root to reduce caffeine consumption.
 That being said, reducing caffeine will lower cortisol and the stress hormone epinephrine.
-Caffeine has also been shown to be good in dieting and with exercise so I would not drop it just yet.
+Caffeine has also been shown to be good in dieting and exercise, so I would not drop it just yet.

-- Bone Density: Most of the studies are in rats, but chicory root might increase calcium absorption and thus effect bone mass.
+- Bone Density: Most studies are in rats, but chicory root might increase calcium absorption and thus affect bone mass.
 More research is needed.

-- Anti-diabetic Effect: There is some research out there that chicory root may lower or slow the onset of diabetes type 2 in those at risk to develop it.
-This makes since since fiber does slow the absorption of sugars and carbohydrates.
-Research is sketchy but it is unlikely to do any harm but I would not take with your diabetes oral medication if you are already diabetic.
+- Anti-diabetic Effect: Some research shows that chicory root may lower or slow the onset of diabetes type 2 in those at risk of developing it.
+This makes sense fiber does slow the absorption of sugars and carbohydrates.
+Research is sketchy, but it is unlikely to do any harm.
+I will not take with your diabetes oral medication if you are already diabetic.

-- Anti-inflammatory Effect: The root contains plant polyphenols that are postulated to reduce inflation.
+- Anti-inflammatory Effect: The root contains plant polyphenols postulated to reduce inflation.

 - Liver Cleanse: It is believed to increase gall bladder emptying.
-For this reason, it has been postulated that it will help detoxify the liver.
-It may help empty the gall bladder but that could be a problem if you have stones or sludge in the gall bladder.
+For this reason, it has been postulated to help detoxify the liver.
+It may help empty the gall bladder, but that could be a problem if you have stones or sludge in the gall bladder.

 - Reduce Cholesterol: It makes sense if it reduces or slows fat absorption.